szermatt/mistty/docs/source/usage.rst

 - :kbd:`C-e` to ask it to move the cursor to the end of the line.
 - :kbd:`C-d` to ask it to either delete the next character or exit the program.
+- :kbd:`M-p` to ask it to go up, or up the command history, sending :kbd:`C-p` to the terminal.
+- :kbd:`M-n` to ask it to go down, or down the command history, sending :kbd:`C-n` to the terminal.
+- :kbd:`M-r` to ask it to do backward history search, sending :kbd:`C-r` to the terminal.
+- :kbd:`M-.` to ask the shell to insert the last history argument.

 In addition, :kbd:`C-c C-c` sends the TERM signal to the terminal.